Mr. Bean's Holiday

 Is it any good?

-Mr. Bean's Holiday is directed and performed in a way that's very reminiscent of a silent movie.
-Most of the laughs come from the rubber face, wide eyes, and clueless behavior of the talented Atkinson.
+This film is directed and performed in a way that's reminiscent of a silent movie; most of the laughs come from the talented Atkinson's rubber face, wide eyes, and clueless behavior.
 It's slapstick in some places, parody and satire in others.

 This Mr. Bean film features moments of uproarious humor -- as well as scenes that are repetitive, go on too long, and have a "seen-that-before" aura.
 Sequences in which Mr. Bean encounters a giant prawn in an elegant restaurant, tries to earn money as a street musician, and lets all of the hot air out of auteur film director Carson Clay (Willem Dafoe) in a Cannes Film Festival screening room are works of comic genius.
 Other scenes -- say, when Mr. Bean gets stuck in a tiny shack, or leaves something vital behind by mistake (again) -- are less-inspired.
 Bottom line?
 Audiences who like their laughs with subtlety and wit will find a lot lacking.
 But fans of Mr. Bean won't be disappointed.
 And kids of all ages who idolize Wile E. Coyote will be charmed.